-To estimate prevalent cases of osteoarthritis in 2015, the Practice Team Information dataset (PTI) was used [3].
+To estimate prevalent cases of osteoarthritis in 2016, the Practice Team Information dataset (PTI) was used [3].
 This dataset was collected by ISD Scotland from April 2003 to September 2013.
 It includes information from a nationally representative 5% sample of Scottish General Practices regarding face-to-face consultations between individuals and a member of the practice team (GPs, nurses and clinical assistants).
 The presence of a unique patient-identifier on the dataset allows for the grouping of consultations for each individual.
 The reason for each consultation was coded using Read codes [4].
 The number of individuals that had a Read code specific to osteoarthritis between 1 April 2003 and 31 September 2013 were used to estimate prevalence.
 We used a list of Read codes developed by Keele University to identify osteoarthritis prevalent cases [5].
 We did not distinguished osteoarthritis by knee, hip or any other joint.
 Individuals that attended their GP and consulted for osteoarthritis for the first time were counted as new (incident) cases, and we assumed that they remained a prevalent case until their point of death.

-We projected the estimated annual incidence trends of osteoarthritis for the time period (2003-2013) to 2014 and 2015.
-The estimated incidence and mortality data was used to calculate 2015 prevalence.
-There is no information about the death of individuals in PTI, so adjustments to account for deaths were made using average age and gender mortality rates in Scotland.
+We projected the estimated annual incidence trends of osteoarthritis for the time period (2003-2013) to 2014, 2015 and 2016.
+The estimated incidence and mortality data was used to calculate 2016 prevalence.
+There is no information about the death of individuals in PTI, so adjustments to account for deaths were made using average mortality rates for each age, gender and deprivation decile in Scotland.

-Using this method of identifying prevalent cases of osteoarthritis, we estimated that there were approximately 461,800 individuals in the Scottish population living with osteoarthritis in 2015.
+Using this method of identifying prevalent cases of osteoarthritis, we estimated that there were approximately 377,000 individuals in the Scottish population living with osteoarthritis in 2016.